-The factors you should consider when evaluating farmland may depend upon your farming goals and objectives.
+The factors you should consider when evaluating farmland in Adjala, Ontario, On may depend upon your farming goals and objectives.
 Two farmers could be looking at the same piece of land but for very different reasons.
 One farmer may be interested in the land for its tillable acres and the other for its pasture acres.
 Here are some factors you should take into consideration when making your decision.

 Tillable acreage.
 This is the number one factor for many farmers.
 The size of the tillable acreage will determine how much equipment is needed, how much money needs to be invested in seed, fertilizer, and pesticides, and how many hours will be spent tilling the fields.

 Currently planted crops.
 If you’re interested in continuing to grow the same crops that are currently being grown on the farm, then you need to find out what those crops are.
 You also need to research whether the climate and soil type are conducive to growing those crops.

 Topography of land.
 The topography includes the features of the land including hills, valleys, and ditches.
 It also includes information on soil types and slope percentages.
 The topography will tell you how difficult it will be to work the land as well as what type of equipment will be needed.